-Monroe County Office of Mental Health – Rochester, NY
+Monroe County Office of Mental Health Coordinated Care Services, Inc.

-To develop, implement and maintain a community and school-based consortium of culturally sensitive and clinically appropriate training, support, and resource services to assist schools in responding to the emotional needs of children, teachers, and other school personnel, which arise from trauma, violence, illness, grief and loss.
+To maintain and grow a community and school-based consortium of culturally sensitive and clinically appropriate training, support, and resource services to assist schools in responding to the emotional needs of children, teachers, and other school personnel, which arise from trauma, violence, illness, grief and loss.

-As a countywide, multi-agency effort, it is the goal of TIG to prepare school districts to have appropriate mental health support in place when they must respond to events involving trauma, violence, illness and death.
+The goal of TIG is to prepare school districts to have appropriate support in place when they must respond to events involving trauma, violence, illness and death.
 During times of a district- or school-wide crisis, school districts can deploy responders from both within and outside of the school in a coordinated and systematic manner thus maximizing their response.
-Moreover, one of the outcomes of the consortium model has been that TIG teams and community agencies have formed ongoing working associations.
-In keeping the size of TIG teams small, members have come to know one another and, in the event of a district-wide emergency, a school district can be assured that TIG teams helping from other districts are familiar with their own team and trained in similar models of crisis intervention and assistance.
+The shared training experience and Back-Up Support Networks form ongoing collaborations and provide assurance that in the event of a district-wide emergency, a school district can be confident that TIG teams helping from other districts share a philosophy of crisis response and are trained in an evidence-based model of crisis intervention and assistance.

 Children are affected more than we might assume by major and minor losses.
 Traumatic events and serious illnesses or deaths of family members and friends as well as members of their school family can have a profound impact on these young lives.
 Even tragic community events, not directly experienced by a child, can leave an indelible mark.

-In recent years, Rochester community educators have had to help children cope with numerous well-publicized events: a fatal automobile accident, the sexual assault of a child; the murder of an adolescent; the murder-suicide of a father and mother; and the suicide or other sudden death of a teacher, principal, or student-- and these are only the “headline events.”
-More quietly, in classrooms across our area, teachers and other school personnel are trying to help children cope with the daily, unpublicized tragedies that affect our classrooms, the serious illness or death of a classmate, parent or other family member, teacher, pet or, perhaps, the serious illness of students themselves.
+Educators are increasingly called upon to help students cope with incidences such as fatal automobile accidents, homicide, suicide, sexual assault, and mass shootings.
+These are only the “headline events.”
+More quietly, in classrooms across the nation, teachers and other school personnel are trying to help their students cope with the daily, unpublicized tragedies that affect our students’ readiness to learn such as poverty, Adverse Childhood Experiences (ACEs), other forms of toxic stress, the serious illness or death of a classmate, parent or other family member, teacher, pet or, perhaps, the serious illness of students themselves.

-Somewhere between math and reading, children often turn to trusted teachers for support and help to understand sad events in their lives.
-School is a primary resource for children offering continuity, safety, information, and support for their growth and success.
+Somewhere between math and reading, young people often turn to trusted teachers for support and help to understand sad events in their lives.
+School is a primary resource for children and adolescents offering continuity, safety, information, and support for their growth and success.
 To some, it is truly their second family.
-School personnel, especially teachers, are often a front-line resource for children experiencing trauma, illness, death and loss -- both at times of immediate crisis and in subsequent years, as children continue to adapt and mature.
+School personnel, especially teachers, are often a front-line resource for children experiencing trauma, illness, death and loss — both at times of immediate crisis and in subsequent years, as children continue to adapt and mature.

 In preparing to address these issues in school settings, commitment is needed from the community to assist schools with this task.
-By tapping into the richness of existing clinical resources and developing partnerships with the community's academic and medical institutions, agencies, services, and professionals, schools can be supported in a systematic way.
-A school-based crisis team, supported by the community, can be prepared not only to respond to an acute emergency, but also can train other school personnel to be aware of "teachable moments."
-Such a team can prepare their school buildings in advance of potentially tragic events and offer sustained after-crisis care.
-This has the promise to be an effective way to deliver supportive and preventive services, thereby reducing potential negative impact on the school environment and enhancing the coping, emotional health and learning abilities of children and adolescents.
+The TIG framework fosters a collaborative approach between participating districts and existing clinical, medical, and community-based resources.
+A school-based crisis team, supported by the community, can be prepared not only to respond to an acute emergency, but also can increase colleagues’ knowledge and skills through collaboration or internal professional development opportunities.
+Such a team can prepare their school buildings in advance of critical incidents, and offer sustained after-crisis care.
+This holistic approach offers participating districts an effective way to deliver supportive and preventive services, thereby alleviating disruption of the school environment and enhancing the coping, emotional health and learning abilities of children and adolescents.